 Days 61–90: Scale and refine

-- Analyse which content is driving the most traffic and conversions
+- Analyze which content drives the most conversions

-This timeline assumes consistent daily action — even if it is just 1–2 hours per day.
+This timeline assumes consistent daily action — even just 1–2 hours per day.
 Part-time effort works, but consistency matters more than hours.
-Publishing one article per week for 12 weeks beats publishing 12 articles in week one and then disappearing.

 The Bottom Line: Systems Beat Tactics

-If you have been stuck in the $5 commission cycle and wondering why affiliate marketing is not working for you, high ticket is probably the shift you need.
+If you’ve been stuck in the $5 commission cycle and wondering why affiliate marketing isn’t working, high ticket is probably the shift you need.
 Not more traffic.
 Not more hustle.
-Just better offers, inside a better system.
+Just better offers inside a better system.

-The maths is on your side.
+The math is on your side.
 The tools are available.
-The only question is whether you are ready to stop playing the low-ticket volume game and start building something that actually pays.
+The only question is whether you’re ready to start.